microsoftgraph/dataconnect-solutions/solutions/projectstaffing/docs/searching_for_relevant_employees.md

-**The goal of the 'Skills Finder' app is to facilitate precision and flexible searches for employees with certain skills**
+**The goal of the 'Project Staffing' app is to facilitate precision and flexible searches for employees with certain skills**

 ------------

-**Skills Finder Functionality**:
+**Project Staffing Functionality**:

 - search by skills + inferring possible skills
 - search by name